 - Search engines: Programs that searchers use to find products, services, content, and more on the Internet

-- Marketers: The owners of websites and other channels that publish content and make offers to people on the Internet
+- Marketers: The owners or managers of websites and other channels that publish content and make offers to people on the Internet

 Understanding searchers’ needsThe key for both marketers and search engines is understanding the mindset of searchers.
 By understanding what motivates searchers, marketers and search engines can serve them better.